yyoung-50/vault-troubleshooting-lab/scenarios/01-approle-auth-failure.md

 Note: After generating a new secret ID, you are able to sign on with the command below.

-This command authenticates to Vault using the AppRole method and returns a client token for API/CLI access
+This command authenticates to Vault using the AppRole method and returns a client token for API/CLI access, role-id and secret-id.

 Run:
 ```bash
 vault write auth/approle/login role_id="$ROLE_ID" secret_id="$SECRET_ID"
 ```
-This command authenticates to Vault using AppRole
-- It sends the role-id and secret_id to Vault
-- Vault returns a client token.

-Successful authentication to Vault using AppRole authentication method
+Result is successful authentication to Vault using AppRole authentication method

 <img src="https://github.com/yyoung-50/vault-troubleshooting-lab/blob/main/screenshots/scenario01/correct-login-output.png" width="500">